sucodelarangela/codeleap-network/README.md

 For the purpose of gaining bonus points, I have made the application **responsive for mobile devices**, which is something I find really important.
 Normally, I start coding with the `mobile-first` methodology, but since the Figma design was focused on desktop devices, I had to focus on the deliver.

+I have also created a simple **login/logout** system based on `localStorage` and **Redux**.
+Since authentication was not a requirement for this project, I did not invested any time on back-end authentication.
+Otherwise, I would have used Firebase as an option.

+> If you wish to see a project with Firebase authentication, visit my [**CodeShare's repo**](https://github.com/sucodelarangela/codeshare)

-I have also created a simple **login/logout** system based on `localStorage` and **Redux**, and have implemented **pagination** on the bottom of the page, loading 10 posts per page.
+There is a **pagination** navigator on the bottom of the page, loading 10 posts per page.
 The **pagination** was developed with a components library called [**Mantine**](https://mantine.dev/).
 Using this component with Mantine saved me time to focus on other functionalities and UI.
 This library was not used in any other part of the application, since I was aiming to pixel-perfect development of the proposed design.

 Also, for better user experience, I have added a **Reload Feed** button so the user can update the list of posts and go back to page no.1.